flintlib/arb/doc/source/acb_dirichlet.rst

 in going from residue classes mod *q* to exponents on a set of generators of the group.

-This implementation relies on the Conrey generators introduced in the LMFDB.
-We call *number* a residue class, and *index* the corresponding vector of exponents.
+This implementation relies on the Conrey numbering scheme introduced in the LMFDB.
+We call *number* a residue class modulo *q*, and *index* the corresponding vector of exponents of Conrey generators.

 Going from an *index* to the corresponding *number* is a cheap operation while the converse requires computing discrete